In FY21, NPMTI wheat research efforts will be focused on rust and blotch diseases.

-- Establish protypes of web-based tools that allow expanded model validation and delivery via extension programs in key wheat producing states
+- Establish prototypes of web-based tools that allow expanded model validation and delivery via extension programs in key wheat-producing states.

 Preliminary models for economically important wheat diseases based on historical observations of disease epidemics and data from the NPMTI research plots.
 Initial models describing the relationship of environment with local pathogen populations and inoculum levels in key wheat-producing regions of the US.

-A team of plant pathologists and plant epidemiologists that collaborate to develop elite forecasting tools for wheat diseases that are effective in key wheat producing regions of the US.
-This effort leverages existing previous investments in atmospheric sciences (NOAA-NWS, Los Alamos National Labs).
+A team of plant pathologists and plant epidemiologists who collaborate to develop elite forecasting tools for wheat diseases that are effective in key wheat-producing regions of the U.S. This effort leverages existing previous investments in atmospheric sciences (NOAA-NWS, Los Alamos National Labs).
 The modeling effort for wheat could be enhanced by adding additional states and cooperators to the team.

 These projects provide the next generation of wheat disease prediction models that can be tested through larger multi-state projects.
 Producers will make decisions based on regionally validated science-based information.
 These projects address specific knowledge gaps identified through interaction with wheat producers.

-Enhance communication and end-user education/outreach for an audience including, but not limited to, producers, agricultural advisors, research community, and grain processors.
+Enhance communication and end-user education/outreach regarding wheat disease management for audiences including, but not limited to, producers, agricultural advisors, and grain processors.

 - Resources and recommendations related to the integrated management of wheat diseases on the Crop Protection Network (CPN) and integrated into state-level Extension presentations, publications, and newsletters providing timely management recommendations.

 - Training exercises (videos, webinars, etc.) for farmers and practitioners describing how to use newly developed tools.